Nomes77/UserChrome/README.md

 # UserChrome
-userChrome.css for FireFox and Thunderbird </br>
+The `userChrome.css` are for FireFox and Thunderbird </br>
-Make FireFox like Edge and Tunderbird like Outlook 2003
+My aim is to make FireFox look like Edge but better and make Tunderbird look like Outlook 2003